 While Excepted Benefit Health Reimbursement Arrangements aren’t for every business, they can be a great way to help make a broader range of health benefits more affordable for employees – while saving taxes at the same time.

-This guide will show how offering an EBHRA can help your business save money, while still offering a powerful health benefit that helps you attract and retain quality talent.
-So you can stay competitive with larger companies.
+This guide will show how offering an EBHRA can help your business save money while still offering a powerful health benefit that helps you attract and retain quality talent, so you can stay competitive with larger companies.

-EBHRAs are a way for employers to help with health costs tax-free.
-They let employees use money on dental and vision care.
-This gives workers a say in how they use their health funds.
-It also helps cover costs not always paid by standard health plans.
+They let employees use money on dental and vision care, giving workers a say in how they use their health funds while also helping cover costs not always paid by standard health plans.

-With an EBHRA, you can offer a better set of health benefits to your team for a more affordable cost.
-It would be great if your employees had health insurance from elsewhere.
-Or if they like keeping their own plans.
-It opens up more choices for everyone.
+With an EBHRA, you can offer a better set of health benefits to your team at a more affordable cost — especially if your employees have health insurance from elsewhere, or if they prefer keeping their own plans.

 Key Takeaways